Posted on 25/07/2011

 Professor Dickson said: “We are moving towards the era of personalised genetic medicine.
 My team at Royal Holloway was first to describe this new type of gene correction therapy back in the late ‘90s, and we have worked since then to develop the new drugs to the stage of clinical trials in patients.

-"The Lancet publication describes another exciting and important milestone towards finding an effective treatment for Duchenne muscular dystrophy.
+"Today’s Lancet publication describes another exciting and important milestone towards finding an effective treatment for Duchenne muscular dystrophy.
 More research is needed, but the results of the clinical trial are extremely encouraging.”